edge-cloud/www.edge-cloud.net/_posts/2013-06-24-network-troubleshooting-via-arista-eos-shell.md

 ### TCPDump to PCAP

-Quite frequently it happens that network devices aren&#8217;t behaving the way they should be.
-Let&#8217;s take the example of a virtual router that doesn&#8217;t want to form OSPFv3 adjacency with the core switch.
+Quite frequently it happens that network devices aren't behaving the way they should be.
+Let's take the example of a virtual router that doesn't want to form OSPFv3 adjacency with the core switch.
 What usually helps quite a bit are packet captures of the traffic between the involved network devices.
 In the past it could be quite challenging acquiring these packet captures, requiring the setup of a <a href="https://en.wikipedia.org/wiki/Port_mirroring" target="_blank">Switched Port Analyzer (SPAN)</a>, Remote Switched Port Analyzer (RSPAN) or even <a href="http://packetpushers.net/erspan-new-favorite-packet-capturing-trick/" target="_blank">Encapsulated Remote Switched Port Analyzer (ERSPAN)</a>.

 With Arista EOS it becomes much easier, as you can run TCPDump directly on the switch to capture a PCAP file for Wireshark: